Planning for the future: strategies to overcome challenges of family governance

 Head of Client Service, UK Wealth Management

 Kate joined in 1990 from Quilter Goodison where she started her investment career.
-She is Head of Wealth Management UK Client Service and sits on Cazenove Capital’s UK Management Committee.
+She is Head of Wealth Management UK Client Service and is a member of the UK Management Committee.
 Kate focuses on managing investment portfolios for some of our largest and more complex UK and international private families and trusts, as well as for charities.
-Kate is a director of Schroders Pension Trustee Ltd. She has completed the London Business School Investment Management Programme, holds the Securities & Investment Institute Diploma as well as a BSc in Human Environmental Sciences from King’s College, London University.
+Kate is a director of Schroders Pension Trustee Ltd. She has completed the London Business School Investment Management Programme, as well as a BSc in Human Environmental Sciences from King’s College, London University.
+Kate holds the Securities & Investment Institute Diploma.

 This article is issued by Cazenove Capital which is part of the Schroder Group and a trading name of Schroder & Co.
 Limited, 1 London Wall Place, London EC2Y 5AU.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Nothing in this document should be deemed to constitute the provision of financial, investment or other professional advice in any way.
 Past performance is not a guide to future performance.
 The value of an investment and the income from it may go down as well as up and investors may not get back the amount originally invested.
 This document may include forward-looking statements that are based upon our current opinions, expectations and projections.
 We undertake no obligation to update or revise any forward-looking statements.
 Actual results could differ materially from those anticipated in the forward-looking statements.
 All data contained within this document is sourced from Cazenove Capital unless otherwise stated.